 Tax: it’s all self-employment income

 KDP royalties are US self-employment income.
 Above $400 self-employment threshold: self-employment tax (Schedule SE) + federal/state income tax on net (royalties minus expenses like editing, cover design, marketing).
-Amazon withholds US tax automatically (after you file W-8BEN); US tax is your responsibility via self-employment income.
+For US-based authors, Amazon does not withhold income tax from royalty payments — you submit a W-9 to confirm US tax status, and paying estimated quarterly taxes plus self-employment tax on net royalty income is entirely your own responsibility (W-8BEN is the form non-US authors file, and only applies to foreign, not US, KDP accounts).

 Many authors treat KDP as their primary income — for them, the earn-to-quit calculator shows the gross royalty volume needed to replace a day job.
 For most authors KDP is a side income; the side hustle tax calculator handles stacking on top of W-2 wages.